department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 The evidence must show that you meet the requirements listed below.

+**This must be true:**
+- Your net worth and income are within certain limits

-**At least one of these must be true about your service.
-You served for:**
+**And at least one of these must be true about your service.
+You:**

-- Any length of time on active duty during wartime, and were discharged because of a service-connected disability, **or**
+- Served on active duty for any length of time during a period of war and were discharged due to a service-connected disability, **or**
-- 90 consecutive days (without a break) on active duty, with at least 1 day being during wartime, **or**
+- Started on active duty before September 8, 1980, and you served at least 90 days (either all at one time or combined over time) on active duty with at least 1 day being during wartime, **or**
-- 90 days combined on active duty, with at least 1 day being during wartime <br>
-**Note:** If your active-duty service began after September 7, 1980, additional service requirements may apply.
-Generally, you need to have served for at least 2 years continually (without a break) or for the full period for which you were called to active duty, with at least 1 day being during wartime.
-Some exceptions may apply.
+- Started on active duty after September 7, 1980, and you served at least 2 years or the full period for which you were called or ordered to active duty, with at least 1 day being during wartime.
+Some exceptions may apply to this longer service requirement.

-**And both of these must be true about your current situation:**
+**And at least one of these must be true about true about your current situation.
+You:**

-- Your net worth and income are within certain limits, **and**

-- You’re at least 65 years old or have a permanent and total disability. <br>
+- Are at least 65 years old, **or**
-**Note:** You’re considered permanently and totally disabled if medical evidence shows that at least one of these describes you:
-  - You’re a patient in a nursing home for long-term care, **or**
+- Are a patient in a nursing home for long-term care, **or**
-  - You receive Social Security disability benefits, **or**
+- Receive Social Security disability benefits, **or**
-  - You’re unemployable because of a disability that doesn’t go away, **or**
+- Are unemployable because of a disability that doesn’t go away, **or**
-  - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
+- Have a disability that doesn’t go away and that makes it impossible for you to work, **or**
-  - You have a disease or disorder that we decide is the cause of your permanent and total disability
+- Have a disease or disorder that we determine causes permanent and total disability

 <h4>If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits</h4>